shubhamaltpi/Ionic-UI-UX/README.md

 ```
    getcities?stateId= &count=100&name=ma&page=1
    ```
-get rate of gold and silver
+get rate of gold and silver from  Backend
 ```
    /getrate
    ```